Top 10 reasons to visit the Algarve

 But if you are looking for something more relaxing then places such as Alvor, Lagos, Carvoeiro and Porches are ideal.

-With a great selection of bars and restaurants to watch the world go bay, sit back enjoy the sun setting with a glass of local wine.
+With a great selection of bars and restaurants to watch the world go by, sit back enjoy the sun setting with a glass of local wine or take a romantic stroll along the beach

 Safety is always a major concern for a holiday, but Portugal has just been registered as the 3rd safest country in the world to live in and visit.